 Like most of my family, I am nuts about kayaking.
 I'm mostly a flat-water paddler but have used downtime on field research trips to explore some really exhilarating water, including the Zambezi and (White) Nile Rivers.
-My favorite place to paddle in my current home of Nashville is Percy Priest Lake, a 14,000 acre reservoir with dozens of launch sites across three counties and several islands suitable for kayak-camping, Below, I'm paddling one of my boats (the "Green Mamba") in Newnans lake in Gainesville, FL.
+On hot weekend days, you're like to find me with my family paddling on Percy Priest Lake, a 14,000 acre reservoir with dozens of launch sites across three counties and several islands suitable for kayak-camping, Below, I'm paddling one of my boats (the "Green Mamba") in Newnans lake in Gainesville, FL.

-I cook in my down time and like trying new dishes from Cooks Illustrated, a cooking magazine with a decidedly "academic" approach towards recipes.
+I cook in my down time.
+I'm a long time user of Cooks Illustrated, a cooking magazine with a rigorous, "academic" approach towards recipes.
 I'm a recent convert to Chris Kimball's new project "Milk Street," which offers recipes that are often as good but simpler than Cook's.
 Here are a few recipes I've been elated with recently.
 Cooks Illustrated recipes are linked to reprints since Cooks is gated and I don't want them to sue me (looking at you, Chris Kimball).

 Single Dad Ninja (aka Benjamin Smith)'s Quinoa Risotto